Adam's Grave

 Adam's Grave was a Neolithic long barrow near Alton Barnes in Wiltshire, southwest England.
 Its remains have been scheduled as an ancient monument.

 The barrow is considered to be of the Severn-Cotswold tomb type.
 These generally consist of long, precisely built trapezoidal earth mounds covering burial chambers, thus they are a type of chambered long barrow.
 The chamber, made of sarsen stones, contained partial human skeletons.
 An arrowhead was also recovered.
 There is a breast-shaped hill on the spot, with the remains of the barrow being 70 m long and around 7 m high with ditches on either side.
 It was partially excavated by John Thurnam in 1860.
 The area around Adam's Grave has a high density of long barrows and is important because of its archaeological potential.

 The arrangement of stones around the site suggests there was once a kerb or forecourt.
-They are known as ‘Old Adam and ‘Little Eve’ and are near the original entrance to the barrow.
+They are known as 'Old Adam' and 'Little Eve' and are near the original entrance to the barrow.
 According to folklore the barrow is the grave of a giant, and his ghost has been reported.
 Associations with the nearby monument at Avebury have also been suggested.

-In the Anglo-Saxon period it was known as "Woden's Barrow" (Old English "Wōdnesbeorġ") and the Anglo-Saxon Chronicle records two battles at the site in 592 and 715.
+In the Anglo-Saxon period, the site was known as "Woden's Barrow" (Old English "Wōdnesbeorg") and the Anglo-Saxon Chronicle records two battles, in 592 and 715, thought to have taken place at the site.